helidon-io/helidon/messaging/README.md

 and startup limits on the connector.
 Capacity, timeout, cancellation, and shutdown admission failures are reported as `MessagingRejectedException` with a typed reason.

+Synchronous work moved to a directly created child thread retains delivery ancestry when that thread inherits thread-local state.
+Its emissions use nested admission, so an emission back into any channel already on the active path fails instead of waiting on the parent delivery.
+Existing executor workers, common-pool tasks, and threads that disable inheritable state do not retain this ancestry and are indistinguishable from unrelated top-level callers.
+A handler must not wait for such work to emit to a channel on the handler's active delivery path; without an admission timeout, the parent and child could otherwise wait indefinitely.

 For generated receiver and emitter examples, see `ChannelMessagingTypes.java` in the [declarative messaging acceptance tests](../declarative/tests/messaging/).